jbossdemocentral/bpms-fuse-travel-agency-integration-demo/README.md

 Install on your machine
 -----------------------
 1. [Download and unzip.](https://github.com/jbossdemocentral/brms-fuse-integration-demo/archive/master.zip).
-If running on Windows, it is recommended the project be extracted to a location near the root drive path due to limitations of length of file/path names.
+If running on Windows(No FUSE), it is recommended the project be extracted to a location near the root drive path due to limitations of length of file/path names.

 2. Add products to installs directory.